bensmus/ridechecks-electron/DOCS.md

 - Day restrictions array
 - Ridechecks array

+FIXME explain the rows in the table converting to state updates

 ### Constraint satisfaction problem

 The point of all this software is to provide inputs to a constraint satisfaction problem (CSP), a type of mathematical problem.
 Sudoku and crosswords are types of CSPs.

+*FIXME show diagram or a concrete example, describing how tasks take time*

+*FIXME CSP should be explained earlier, when you're explaining the basic example*

-The problem is defined as follows:
-- You are given a bunch of task variables, and each variable has a domain of workers.
-- Assign the task variables to worker values such that each worker's constraint is satisfied, where a worker's constraint is that the total time of all the tasks that they are assigned cannot exceed a certain value.
+The problem can be defined by treating each task as a variable that has a discrete domain of workers.
+For example, the variable "maintaining the converyor belt" has a domain of ["alex", "george", and "kevin"].
+Then, choose a worker for each task (assign a value to the variable) such that the workers have time to complete all of their assigned tasks.
+Formally, each worker has a constraint: the total time of all the tasks that they are assigned cannot exceed a certain value.

-The python-constraint library supports multiple solvers (Python classes implementing various solving techniques).
+The python-constraint library supports multiple "Solvers": Python classes implementing various solving techniques.
 The default solver uses backtracking search, but I chose to use the solver that uses minimum-conflicts hill-climbing.
 This technique is more suitable in my scenario because it provides a random satisfying assignment as opposed to the same assignment each time.
-The min-conflicts solver works by choosing a random task and assigning it to a worker that minimizes the number of unsatisfied constraints i.e. conflicts.
+The min-conflicts solver works by choosing a random task and assigning a worker to it that minimizes the number of unsatisfied constraints i.e. conflicts.
 This means that workers are more likely to cycle through tasks and not be constantly assigned to the same task, reducing worker fatigue.

+*FIXME need links to CSP and details*

 You can find the definition and execution of the CSP on lines 62 to 83 of `python-assigner/lambda_function.py`.